Guest researcher: Girija Kaimal

 12-WEEK LEARNING PROGRAMS FOR RESEARCHERS

 Supercharge your research career with our learning programs for early and mid-career researchers.
-Over 12 weeks you’ll learn how to enhance your personal profile, boost the impact of your published research, and develop key skills to progress your your research career.
+Over 12 weeks you’ll learn how to enhance your personal profile, boost the impact of your published research, and develop key skills to progress your research career.

 KR: That was Dr. Girija Kaimal who, as well as being a celebrated researcher and academic, is also a ground-breaking art therapist.
-Dr Kaimal proved that art and authentic self-expression is an effective therapeutic tool, and is not only psychologically, but physiologically good for our health and well-being.
-Pablo Picasso, one of the 20th Century’s most influential artists, once said: “Every child is an artist.
+Dr Kaimal proved that art and authentic self-expression is an effective therapeutic tool, and is not only psychologically, but physiologically good for our health and wellbeing.
+Pablo Picasso, one of the 20th century’s most influential artists, once said: “Every child is an artist.
 The problem is how to remain an artist once he or she grows up”.
-As adults there are many of us who would profess to be incapable of creating any kind of art.
+As adults there are many of us who would profess to being incapable of creating any kind of art.
 We asked Dr. Kaimal if she believes we all have the ability to be an artist.

 KR: In this episode of How Researchers, we’re going to get back in touch with our inner artist and show how one researcher made it her mission to debunk the myth that artistic expression is for dreamers and doodlers.